Stone Bridge (Regensburg): History

 Charlemagne had a wooden bridge built at Regensburg, approximately 100 m east of the present bridge, but it was inadequate for the traffic and vulnerable to floods, so it was decided to replace it with a stone bridge.

 The Stone Bridge was built in only eleven years, probably in 1135–46.
 Louis VII of France and his army used it to cross the Danube on their way to the Second Crusade.
 It served as a model for other stone bridges built in Europe in the 12th and 13th centuries: the Elbe bridge (now Augustus Bridge) in Dresden, London Bridge across the Thames, the Pont d'Avignon across the Rhône and the Judith Bridge (predecessor of the Charles Bridge) across the Vltava in Prague.
 It remained the only bridge across the Danube at Regensburg for about 800 years, until the construction of the Nibelungen Bridge.
-For centuries it was the only bridge over the river between Ulm and Vienna, making Regensburg into a major centre of trade and government.
+For centuries it was the only bridge over the river between Ulm and Vienna, making Regensburg a major centre of trade and government.

 The bridge originally had its own administration, using a seal depicting it, the oldest example of which dates to 1307; tolls were used for its upkeep.